contents: the early days 1472-1699 CE | things can only get better – the 1700s | further reading and references

 The sea had created other opportunities for work.
 Stromness became a key port for provisioning and recruiting crews for the Arctic whaling industry from around 1770 to 1870 (Arctic whaling looks to have begun around 40 years earlier).
 It was, for many years, a highly profitable but dangerous industry.
 Lobster fishing was also a significant feature of Scapa Flow.
 As Majorie Hebden reports, by 1775 live lobsters were being shipped to London (2011: 31).
 Deep-sea cod fishing and herring fishing were also growing from the 1750s.
 Other industries, such as straw plait manufacture and the manufacture of linen and woollen cloth, were in decline.
 The latter had ‘wholly ceased’ with the rise of new technologies some years later (Learmouth 1841).
 Stromness had grown both in size and economic significance, and much to the disgust of businesses in Kirkwall, they were the focus of attention.

-Stromness became the centre for the company’s activities in Orkney, receiving various goods from England and then dispatching them to Hudson Bay.
-The population of Stromness continued to increase, rising to 2199 people in the 1794 census.
-Crucially, Orkney also became the main source of labour for developing production in Canada.
+Stromness became the centre of the company’s activities in Orkney, receiving various goods from England and then dispatching them to Hudson Bay.
+The population of Stromness continued to increase, rising to 2199 in the 1794 census.
+Crucially, Orkney also became the main source of labour for the development of production in Canada.
 It grew to over 500 employees (mostly men) by the end of the eighteenth century, 80% of the total workforce.
 The company’s initial focus was the highly profitable trade in beaver fur, which it came to dominate.
 Over the years, it developed a range of additional activities.

 The Hudson Bay Company required a range of jobs to be filled.
 These included guards, trappers, labourers, washerwomen and specialist posts such as doctors.
 John Rae (1813-3), the Orcadian who became famous as an explorer, was a qualified surgeon and worked for the company in the Bay area for around ten years.
 His father had also been the Hudson Bay Company’s chief representative in Orkney with a particular responsibility for hiring workers.
 The family home (the Hall of Clestrain in Orphir, a grade A listed building dating back to 1769) was across the bay from Stromness.
 Previously, the land had been owned by the Sinclair family.